 Can be used for eventually consistent read replicas – set up a global secondary index that has the same key schema as the parent table, with some or all of the non-key attributes projected into it.

-Project fewer attributes – As secondary indexes consume storage and provisioned throughput, keep the size of the index as small as possible. as it would provide greater performance.
+Project fewer attributes – As secondary indexes consume storage and provisioned throughput, keep the index size as small as possible by projecting only required attributes as it would provide greater performance

 Keep the number of indexes to a minimum – don’t create secondary indexes on attributes that aren’t queried often.
 Indexes that are seldom used contribute to increased storage and I/O costs without improving application performance.